Sudan's opposition groups to announce plans for talks over power transfer

 For more than a week, the military council and the Sudanese opposition opted for press conferences to communicate with each other over a draft constitutional document made by the freedom and change forces for the transitional period.

-The reservations made by the military council over the omission of Islamic legislation in the document recalled the opposition that their interlocutors are still inspired by the Islamists elements who advise them and not true partners for democratic transition as they claim.
+The reservations made by the military council over the omission of Islamic legislation in the document recalled the opposition that their interlocutors are still inspired by the Islamists elements who advise them and that they are not true partners for democratic transition as they claim.

 Accordingly, they decided to rethink their strategy and close ranks before to confront the military council in a new round of talks.